minio/mc/docs/minio-client-configuration-files.md

 ``version`` tells the version of the file.

-``hosts``  stores authenctication credentials which will be used by Minio Client.
+``hosts``  stores authentication credentials which will be used by Minio Client.

 #### ``config.json.old``
 This file keeps previous config file version details.